ds-modules/curriculum-guide/connector/instructor/syllabus-design.md

 ### Using External Software

-Students in connector courses have access to Chromebook laptops through the library, but these will not support downloading external software.
-Therefore, Using software that must be installed is not recommended.
+Students in connector courses have access to Chromebook laptops through the library, but these laptops will not support downloading external software.
+Therefore, **using software that must be installed is not recommended**.

 ### Things to Note